bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/features/contentauthoring.md.md

         {
           resolve: `gatsby-source-filesystem`,

-But hey, it’s not diffucult or long to [setup](chrome-extension://cjedbglnccaioiolemnfhjncicchinao/setup-algolia-account/) your Algolia account for the starter.
+But hey, it's not diffucult or long to [setup](chrome-extension://cjedbglnccaioiolemnfhjncicchinao/setup-algolia-account/) your Algolia account for the starter.

 ## Summary

-That’s all for the first step.
+That's all for the first step.
 Now you should have a running blog with your own data running on your localhost.
 In the next post we will talk how to change the look of your blog.
 Stay tuned.